-Since 2012, AUC has completed 235 exploration holes, including 5 core holes.
-One hundred thirty-seven holes were completed on the North Reno Creek and Southwest Reno Creek Units and an additional 98 hole drilling program was completed at the Moore Unit.
+Since 2016, AUC has conducted no exploration drilling.
+Since 2012, AUC completed 235 exploration holes, including 5 core holes.
+One hundred thirty-seven holes were completed on the North Reno Creek and Southwest Reno Creek Units and an additional 98-hole drilling program was completed at the Moore Unit.
 Combined, AUC completed a total of 1,044 holes since 2010 (see Section 10.0).
 The total includes 19 core holes.
 AUC has not conducted exploration on the Pine Tree or Bing Units.